Contactless Bank cards

 A password self-reset feature is available in the login page SimplyGo app for you to reset your password.

-Commuters using SimplyGo can register for a SimplyGo account and add different contactless bank cards* (i.e. Mastercard, NETS and Visa) and stored value cards (i.e. SimplyGo EZ-Link, SimplyGo Concession, EZ-Link Adult, EZ-Link Concession, NETS Prepaid and NETS FlashPay cards) via the SimplyGo app.
+Commuters using SimplyGo can register for a SimplyGo account and add different contactless bank cards* (i.e. American Express, Mastercard, NETS and Visa) and stored value cards (i.e. SimplyGo EZ-Link, SimplyGo Concession, EZ-Link Adult, EZ-Link Concession, NETS Prepaid and NETS FlashPay cards) via the SimplyGo app.

 With a SimplyGo account, commuters can enjoy the convenience of viewing their travel expenditure and history on the go.
 Registered users will also receive push notifications for travel fares and claim approvals using the SimplyGo app on their smartphones.
 Other features include submitting travel claims, viewing of claim status, making payment for penalty fees, and providing concession-related services and transit information.